Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Method

 where $\mu$ and $\sigma$ is mean and standard deviation of $X_{RAW}$, respectively, $\mu'$ and $\sigma'$ is mean and standard deviation of $GT_{RAW}$, respectively.
 Now, we can calculate the statistics of the transformed $X'$ as follows,

 Now, the local distribution is aligned to the $GT_{RAW}$.\\ However, all of these experiments have the same premise that the distribution of the $GT_{RAW}$ is known, which is not practical in real life.
 Therefore, we propose LoDA, which can adaptively adjust the distribution locally.
 And considering the effectiveness of different local size, we adapt various local size to separately adjust and fuse them finally.
-We also add a $\epsilon$ to avoid situations where the dividend is zero.
-The details of LoDA are shown in Fig. \ref{fig:loda} as well as Alg. \ref{alg:loda} in the supplementary material.
+We also add $\epsilon$ to avoid situations where the dividend is zero.
+The details of LoDA are shown in Alg.~\ref{alg:loda}.